eneiman18/pedagogy/weekly-learning-goals/week-15.md

 - Know that our preference will be to use functional expressions compared to function declarations
 - Know that we will always use `const` for our functions

-## JavaScript in the Browser
-- Get JavaScript running in the browser
-- Define the DOM
-- Understand the basics of DOM manipulation

 ## Comprehension Questions

 - What is the syntax for making a variable that can be re-assigned?
 What is the syntax for making a variable that cannot be re-assigned?